noirdotdeb/number-guessing-game/README.md

 ```
 ├── index.html      # Semantic markup for the game UI
-├── style.css       # All styling (organized by section, see comments)
+├── style.css       # All styling, organized by section
 └── script.js       # Game logic
 ```